nauroman/Blender/README.md

 # ToCenter Scripts for Blender

 Python scripts for Blender provides operators that moves all objects in the scene to the center.
+Invert Normals - invert all selected objects normals.

 ## Installation

-1. Open Blender.
-2. Go to `Edit > Preferences > Add-ons > Install...`.
-3. Navigate to the `*.py` file and click `Install Add-on`.
+Copy startup.py to 'C:\Users\user\AppData\Roaming\Blender Foundation\Blender\4.0\scripts\startup' (for Windows users)

 ## Usage